 What Is Pre-Surgical Therapy?

 While most people understand the importance of undergoing physical therapy, a lot of folks don’t know about Pre-Surgical Rehab and its importance.
-Pre-surgical therapy is a treatment program by a physical therapist designed to help you achieve greater outcomes after surgery.
+Pre-surgical therapy is a treatment program by a physical or occupational therapist designed to help you achieve greater outcomes after surgery.
 Also known as “pre-hab therapy,” pre-surgical therapy is recommended by healthcare professionals approximately one month prior to surgery.

 No one really wants to have surgery, but living with a loss of function or pain leads many to undergo surgery every year.
 As people are now living longer, their joints are undergoing more wear and tear.
 Pre-surgical therapy is often done for those undergoing surgery for rotator cuff, hip, shoulder and ACL reconstructions.
 It’s critical for patients with these types of injuries to have surgery so they can resume their daily activities.

 The Goals of Pre-Surgical Therapy

 - Mental and psychological preparation for surgery